NethermindEth/juno/docs/docs/plugin.md

 **Init**: Called when the plugin is initialized.
 This can be used to set up database connections or any other necessary resources.

-**Shutdown**: Called when the plugin is shut down, though this function is currently never called by Juno.
+**Shutdown**: Called when the Juno node is shut down.
 This can be used to clean up resources like database connections.

 **NewBlock**: Triggered when a new block is synced by the Juno client.
 Juno will send the block, the corresponding state update, and any new classes.
 Importantly, Juno waits for the plugin to finish processing this function call before continuing.
 This ensures that the plugin completes its task before Juno proceeds with the blockchain sync.